thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 One of the last analysis we can perform on the data is a categorical analysis.
 In this tab, we are interested in the proportion of rows that fall between two categorical variables.
-To extract interesting information, we use the chi-square test and correspondence analysis.
+To extract new information, we use the chi-square test and correspondence analysis.
 Both analyses are very correlated since they are based on the residual.

 As an illustrative example, we can see if there is a change between the number of industries in China by provinces.
-Say differently, we want to know if some provinces have more industries than others and if yes, which one.
+Say differently; we want to know if some regions have more industries than others, and if yes, which one.
 If the number of categories is too large, we recommend switching to the next tab, fixed effect